-a.
-Description - This initiative provides funding for the contracted repairs and maintenances on amenities and hardscape in the new area that county has acquired as an additional acreage to transfer to DPR for the expansion of Veterans Park.
+- a.
+Description This initiative provides funding for the contracted repairs and maintenances on amenities and hardscape in the new area that county has acquired as an additional acreage to transfer to DPR for the expansion of Veterans Park. - b.
+Service Level Impacts Existing service levels are maintained.